-MPA 8235 - Strategic Planning and Decision Making in the Public Sector
+MPA 8235 - Strategic Planning and Decision Making in the Public Sector responsive to customer needs in a continuously changing environment.

 This course provides students a high-level overview of strategic management and planning.
 The course focuses on the elements of the strategic management process with an emphasis on strategy development, planning, evaluation, decision making, citizen/customer engagement and environmental scanning.